VictoriaMetrics/VictoriaMetrics/README.md

 at `http://<victoriametrics-addr>:8428/federate?match[]=<timeseries_selector_for_federation>`.

 Optional `start` and `end` args may be added to the request in order to scrape the last point for each selected time series on the `[start ... end]` interval.
 `start` and `end` may contain either unix timestamp in seconds or [RFC3339](https://www.ietf.org/rfc/rfc3339.txt) values.
-By default the last point on the interval `[now - max_lookback ... now]` is scraped for each time series.
-Default value for `max_lookback` is `5m` (5 minutes), but can be overridden.
+By default, the last point on the interval `[now - max_lookback ... now]` is scraped for each time series.
+The default value for `max_lookback` is `5m` (5 minutes), but can be overridden.
 For instance, `/federate?match[]=up&max_lookback=1h` would return last points on the `[now - 1h ... now]` interval.
 This may be useful for time series federation with scrape intervals exceeding `5m`.

 ### Capacity planning

-Rough estimation of the required resources for ingestion path:
+A rough estimation of the required resources for ingestion path:

 * RAM size: less than 1KB per active time series.
 So, ~1GB of RAM is required for 1M active time series.
   Time series is considered active if new data points have been added to it recently or if it has been recently queried.